 Our first chef and hostess, Hélène, specialises in slow-cooked food bursting with flavour and enhanced with a pinch of spice.
 Our second chef and host, Bernard, works on great flavour and sophisticated presentation.
 Both are true artists.
 There will be picnics with freshly sourced, market produce and café lunches along the way.

-A tasting at the famed Clos Triguedina and an excellent selection of southwest France wines will jolly along the week, topped by some humdingers from James and Diana’s cellar such as a delicious sweet Saussignac Chateau Richard to accompany a Carles Roquefort cheese or a vin jaune from Chateau Chalon with a walnut brie.
+A tasting at the famed Clos Triguedina and an excellent selection of southwest France wines will jolly along the week, topped by some humdingers from James’s cellar such as a delicious sweet Saussignac Chateau Richard to accompany a Carles Roquefort cheese or a vin jaune from Chateau Chalon with a walnut brie.

 DOWNLOAD PRINT AND SHARE FULL ITINERARYDOWNLOAD NOW